Orders of magnitude reduction in the computational overhead for quantum many-body problems on quantum computers via an exact transcorrelated method: Methods

-To approximate the ground state in SV simulations, the quantum unitary coupled cluster singles doubles (qUCCSD) ansatz is employed.
-See Appendix~\ref{app:ansatzes} for additional details.
-The qUCCSD cluster operator is first written as a quantum circuit (see Ref.~\cite{Barkoutsos2018}), subsequently transformed into a unitary matrix and finally applied on an initial state-vector.
-For the latter, the ground state of the non-interacting Hubbard model ($t=1$, $U=0$) is chosen as the starting state.
-It provides a good initial guess and it can be efficiently obtained classically using methods described in Ref.~\cite{Dobrautz2019}.
-In the case of QASM simulations and hardware experiments (HW), we use a heuristic RY ansatz, which is optimized for the particular topology of the hardware.
+Due to the high gate number and large circuit depth the qUCCSD ansatz is too \enquote{costly} for current quantum hardware limitations.
+Thus, for the QASM simulations and real hardware experiments (HW), we will use a hardware efficient RY ansatz\cite{kandala2017hardware} with \texttt{CNOT} entangling layers, optimized for the particular topology of the hardware.
 The complete circuit is given in Fig.~\ref{fig:schema}(c) and the definitions of quantum gates in Appendix~\ref{app:gates}.
 The detailed discussion about our choices of ansatzes is reported in Appendix~\ref{app:ansatzes}.

 Particular care is needed for the evaluation of the matrix elements $A_{ij}$, Eq.~\eqref{eq:A}, and $C_i$, Eq.~\eqref{eq:C}, required for the optimization of the parameters $\boldsymbol{\theta}$ according to Eq.~\eqref{eq:linsys-2}.
 Quantum circuits for the evaluation of the matrix elements containing partial derivatives of the state wavefunction with respect to the parameters are well-known only for Hermitian operators.
 A typical circuit $W_2(\bm{\theta})$ for the calculation of the term